gaslight/posts/posts/getting-started-with-protractor-for-angularjs.md

+# Getting started with Protractor and page objects for AngularJS e2e testing

 When it was announced that Protractor would be replacing the karma runner as *THE* end to end test framework for AngularJS, I'll admit, I was a bit sad.
 While I didn't have a deep love for the karma runner, it was crazy simple to setup and run, and my initial perusal of the Protractor docs was intimidating.
 After spending some time with Protractor though, I have come to enjoy using it in the same manner in which I would test a Rails application.

 Going through the Protractor docs and getting started can still be a daunting task.
 My goal is to alleviate some of that by sharing my configuration and setup, as well as using the page object pattern for creating an API through which we'll interact with our web pages.
 We'll also be using the jasmine-given library to help clean up our specs.